 Active members present and eligible to vote shall constitute the voting body at any meeting of this Association.

 Section 5.
 Quorum.

-A. Twenty-five (25) active members shall constitute a quorum at an Annual Meeting of this Association.
+A. Twenty-five (25) active members shall constitute a quorum at an Annual Meeting of the Association.

 B. Fifteen (15) active members shall constitute a quorum at special meetings.

 C. Electronic meetings require a majority of the members of the Board to conduct business.